Monday, 21 November 2016

 With forty years of fighting, of exile, of jailings, of living underground, of strikes, and of insurrection, Beunaventura Durutti, the legendary Spanish revolutionary and Anarchist lived many lives.
 Uncompromising, intransigent revolutionary, he travelled a long road from rebellious young worker to the man who refused all bureacratic positions, honours, awards, and who at death was mourned by millions of women and men.
 Durutti believed and lived his belief that revolution and freedom were inseperable.

-He was born the son of a railway worker on July 14th 1896 in Leon, a city in central Spain.
-Aged 14 he leaves school to become a trainee mechanic in the railway yard.
-Like his father, he joins the socialist UGT union.
-He takes an active part in the strike of August 1917 when the government overturned an agreement between the union and the employers.
+He was born 14 July 1896 in León, northwest Spain, as the second of eight boys born to Anastasia Dumangue, and Santiago Durruti, a railway worker and self-described socialist.
+Aged 14 he leaves school to become a trainee mechanic in the railway with his father.
+The pair became members of the UGT, Unión General de Trabajadores (socialist General Workers Union).
+This quiet start to life changed in August 1917, when the UGT took part in a strike, when the government struck down an agreement between unions and their employers.
 This soon became a general strike throughout the area.
 The government brought in the army and within three days the strikers had been crushed.
 The troops behaved with extreme brutality, killing 70 and wounding 500 workers.
-2,000 strikers were jailed.
+2,000 strikers were jailed. without being tried for any crime.

-Durruti managed to escape to France, where he came into contact with exiled anarchists, whose influence led to him joining the anarchist CNT union upon his return in January 1919.
+Young Durruti managed to escape the fighting, and exiled himself to France for safety, where he came into contact with exiled anarchists, whose influence led to him joining the anarchist CNT union upon his return in January 1919.
 He joins the fight against dictatorial employers in the Asturian mines and is arrested for the first time in March 1919; he escapes and over the next decade and a half he throws himself into activity for the CNT and for the anarchist movement.

 These years see him involved in several strikes and being forced into exile.
 Unwittingly the Spanish government ‘exported’ rebellion, as Durruti and his close friend Francisco Ascaso happily joined the struggle for freedom wherever they ended up, in both Europe and Latin America.